osg9c1/AgathosChallenge/README.md

  ## Ranking Metrics:
  * Repair type : Ranking each repair type separately
  * Ratio of Average: Ranking by ratio of average in descending order.

+ ## Seed File
+ * The seed file being used for every transaction is stored in lengthOfService/seed.csv.